Why we Need a Quality Department

 Quality and Job Rotations in Support Groups

 There is an assumption in many of the discussion’s posts that whoever works in quality is a specialist who doesn’t know production.
-It is in fact a common way to run organizations where people move from one support department in one company to the same department in another, allowing individuals to spend there entire careers in just quality, or just production control, or just IT.
+It is, in fact, a common way to run organizations where people move from one support department in one company to the same department in another, allowing individuals to spend their entire careers in just quality, or just production control, or just IT.

 While this is expected to result in a higher level of specialized expertise, it does not promote mutual understanding and cooperation across departments.
 Among the many possible countermeasures is the systematic rotation of some employees between departments every few years.